Before You Begin

 You must complete the following steps before you can use the Tenable for ServiceNow application.

-Tenable suggests you work with your internal ServiceNow Administrator or ServiceNow Consultant to help setup the apps and to follow ServiceNow’s process for development which uses a development > test > production model:
+Tenable recommends that you work with your internal ServiceNow Administrator or ServiceNow Consultant to help setup the applications and follow ServiceNow’s process for development which uses a development > test > production model:

 - Install your development instance and tune as necessary.

 - Create any modifications using update sets.

 - Install the applications on a test environment and promote those update set changes for quality assurance in your test environment.

 - Once approved in your test environment, install the Tenable applications on a production environment and apply the update sets.

 Note: You need unique credentials for each ServiceNow environment.

 The ServiceNow MID Server application facilitates communication and movement of data between the platform and external applications, data sources, and services.
 There can be several MID servers in an environment with some dedicated for development/testing and others dedicated to production.
 If your Tenable.sc resides behind a firewall on your internal network, you must use the MID server to access its data.

 - Review the MID server section in the ServiceNow documentation.